 Of course, dry cat food isn’t ideal for every cat, and it does have some major downsides.
 The biggest problem with dry food is that it contains 10-20 per cent moisture, considerably less than the 75 per cent that feline prey would contain.

 So cats need to drink to make up for this – and they’re not great drinkers.
-Some of this can be overcome with water fountains and novel water bowls, but for many cats, dry food doesn’t meet their water-intake requirements.
+Some of this can be overcome by investing in the best pet water fountains and novel water bowls, but for many cats, dry food doesn’t meet their water-intake requirements.

 Dry cat food: The verdict